-- Cut roses when they are dewy fresh and hydrated, either early in morning or during the evening, so the plant isn’t stressed from hot weather and sun exposure.
+- Cut roses when they are dewy fresh and hydrated (in morning or evening), not when the plant may be stressed from heat.

-- Recut the rose stems right before putting them in a vase to eliminate any air bubbles that will prevent them from taking in water.
-Also cut the stems at a 45-degree angle so they don’t rest flat on the bottom of the vase.
+- Recut the rose stems right before putting them in a vase.
+This helps eliminate air bubbles that prevent them from taking up water.
+Also, cut the stems at a 45-degree angle so they don’t rest flat on the bottom of the vase.

 - Strip off any lower leaves that fall below the water line to avoid rot and bacterial growth.
 Above the water line, leave as much foliage as possible, which will help to draw up water.

 - Change the water frequently—daily if possible—to remove any bacteria.
 Also recut the flower stems every few days to improve water absorption.